chenweichen/Reflex_Dashboard_Hanger1A/for_reference/refactor_notes.md

 [styling-common-props](https://reflex.dev/docs/styling/common-props/)

-#!SECTION

-#SECTION - Multiple rx.text nested inside of rx.box to keep in the same line
+#NOTE - Multiple rx.text nested inside of rx.box to keep in the same line

 How could make multiple rx.text nested inside of rx.box to keep in the same line?